 - 1. Skating elements: three (3) of the following should be inserted to be considered towards the level: - a.
 Ina Bauer using a minimum of six (6) wheels, spread eagles; hackenmond. - b.
-Stag jump, split jump, butterfly, fly camel.
+Stag jump, split jump, butterfly, fly camel. - c.

-- c.
 One (1) jump of one (1) rotation.
 The jump is not required to be in the list of free-skating coded jumps. - d.
 Biellmann, inverted, ring (vertical or horizontal). - e.
+Charlotte, illusion.

-Charlotte, illusion. - f.
+- f.
 Spin of minimum three (3) revolutions performed on one foot and an edge.

-Features must achieve the correct position to be considered and the three (3) skating elements must each come from a different subgroup (a-f as listed) to be considered as a feature for the level.

-Appendix 2 - Skating elements

-- 2. Choctaws: skaters must add two (2) Choctaws, one clockwise and the other anticlockwise.
-Only Choctaws from forwards to backwards will be considered.
+Features must achieve the correct position to be considered and the three (3) skating elements must each come from a different subgroup (a-f as listed) to be considered as a feature for the level. - Appendix 2 Skating elements - 2.
+Choctaws: skaters must add two (2) Choctaws, one clockwise and the other anti-clockwise.
+Only Choctaws from forwards to backwards and closed Choctaws from backward to forward will be considered.
 Choctaws must demonstrate correct and clear edges. - 3.
-Cluster: to be considered as a feature three (3) of the turns presented in the cluster must be confirmed. - 4.
-Turns on different feet: turns confirmed required for the level must be presented both on the right foot and on the left foot or clockwise and anti-clockwise for loops and travelings.
-They must be evenly distributed between the left foot/anti-clockwise and right foot/clockwise.
+Cluster: to be considered as a feature three (3) of the turns presented in the cluster must be confirmed.
+No change of edge is allowed in the first two turns of the cluster. - 4.
+Turns on different feet: turns confirmed required for the level must be presented both on the right foot and on the left foot or clockwise and anticlockwise for loops and travelings.
+They must be evenly distributed between the left foot/anticlockwise and right foot/clockwise.
 See Clarifications.
 Applicable from level 3.